emilyqi01/Birds_locates_shiny_app/README.md

 - **Storage**: Images are stored in `data/pictures`.
 - **Usage**: Utilized for visual representation, educational presentations, and application interface.

 ---

 ## Datasets Overview

-We utilize two primary datasets: `home_school_district.csv` and `home_school_state.csv`, sourced from the Washington Post's repository on home schooling.
+We utilize two primary datasets: `.csv` and `.csv`, sourced from the Washington Post's repository on home schooling.

-- `home_school_state.csv` provides six years of home-school enrollment data across 33 states.
+- `.csv` provides
-- `home_school_district.csv` contains records from 6,661 districts, with each state comprising a unique set of districts.
-All districts' information include six years' population of home-schooling, district unique id and district name.
+- `.csv` contains

 ### Data Cleaning